KyrneDev/websocket/README.md

 ### Step 2 - SSL Cert and Private Key:

 Go ahead and enable the extension in your admin panel at this point.
 Once the settings pop up, fill in the paths to both the SSL Certificate (Local Cert) and Private Key (Local PK).
-If your certificate is self sign, make sure to turn on the switch labelled "Self-Signed Certificate Support."
+If your certificate is self-sign, make sure to turn on the switch labeled "Self-Signed Certificate Support."
 If your keys are encrypted with a passphrase, enter it into its respective field in the settings.
 Then save your settings.

 ### Step 3 - All Done: